janegca/fem-challenges/02-faq-card/README.md

 #### Fixing the roving box

-Added another division to wrap the woman and box, and reset the @media break to 1000px.
+Added another division to wrap the woman and box images, and reset the @media break to 1000px.
 Now when the window is resized the box stays with the woman and the new, smaller mobile image kicks in earlier.

+#### Fixing the FAQ Details resizing issue

+Setting a width on the details element corrected this at all sizes.

 References: